typelevel/cats-effect/site/src/main/tut/io.md

 - One that takes an `Timer` that manages the thread-pool used to trigger async boundaries.
 - Another that takes a Scala `ExecutionContext` as the thread-pool.

-***Please use the former by default, use the later for fine grained control over the thread pool used.***
+***Please use the former by default and use the latter only for fine-grained control over the thread pool in use.***

 Examples:

-There should be an implicit instance of `Timer[IO]` available to manage the thread-pools.
-By default, `Cats Effect` provides one for `IO`:
+By default, `Cats Effect` provides an instance of `Timer[IO]` that manages thread-pools.
+Eg.:

 ```tut:book
 import cats.effect.Timer